lowRISC/opentitan/hw/ip/aon_timer/doc/_index.md

 The always-on timer will run on a ~200KHz clock.
 The timers themselves are 32b wide, giving a maximum timeout window of roughly ~6 hours.
-For the wakeup timer, pre-scaler extends the maximum timeout to ~1000 days.
+For the wakeup timer, the pre-scaler extends the maximum timeout to ~1000 days.

 Since the timer core runs on a slow clock, register values are sampled into the main clock domain to ensure register read / writes do not incur large latencies.
 The synchronization between clocks means that there is a delay between a register write completing and the underlying hardware taking the new value.